adaltas/node-nikita/README.md

 Mecano gather a set of functions usually used during system deployment.

-Functions include "copy", "download", "exec", "extract", "git", "link", "mkdir", "move", "remove", "render", "service", "write".
+Functions include "chmod", "chown", "copy", "download", "execute", "extract", "git", "ini", "krb5_ktadd", "krb5_addprinc", "krb5_delprinc", "ldap_acl", "ldap_index", "ldap_schema", "link", "mkdir", "move", "remove", "render", "service", "touch", "upload" and "write".
 They all share common usages and philosophies:

-*   Run actions both locally and remotely over SSH.
+*   Run seamlessly both locally and remotely over SSH.
-*   Ability to see if an action had an effect through the second argument provided in the callback.
+*   Each action report if it had an effect.
 *   Common behavior and API between actions: same action signature with options followed by callback; similar options properties; same callback signature with an error followed the number of affected actions.
 *   Run one or multiple actions depending on option argument being an object or an array of objects.
-*   Favorise ease of use and checking over performance.
+*   Optmized for ease of use and checking over performance.
+*   Full test coverage.

 Documentation is available on the [project website](http://www.adaltas.com/projects/node-mecano/).